Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Introduction

 To fill this gap, this work conducts a systematic investigation into the spatial robustness of LVLMs' semantic understanding when subjected to positional variations of critical visual information.
 Specifically, we construct a probing dataset designed for image-text matching, where the same semantic content is placed in various spatial locations.
 The results show that LVLMs are highly sensitive to these alterations, often producing inconsistent or even contradictory outputs under such shifts.
 This phenomenon highlights a critical weakness in the spatial understanding capability of current LVLMs, indicating that their integration of image features is not position-invariant but biased toward certain preferences.
 Meanwhile, the observed spatial position preferences of LVLMs further demonstrate that the bias should not be attributed to the long-term decay property of RoPE.

-To uncover the root cause of this vulnerability, we first investigate whether the vision encoder is responsible for the observed spatial bias.
-Our eraser search~\citep{li2016understanding,de-cao-etal-2020-decisions} experiments on its perceptual ability confirm that it consistently perceives visual features of key content, regardless of the spatial position of the key image.
-Building on this, we then analyze whether the encoder's semantic understanding is affected by spatial position.
-The high and stable similarity between text embeddings and visual features across different locations demonstrates that semantic encoding is also robust to spatial variation.
-These observations rule out the vision encoder as the source of spatial bias, suggesting that the issue originates in the LLM portion of the LVLM, where the visual features are processed for multimodal reasoning.
+To uncover the root cause of this vulnerability, we examine LVLMs from two stages of visual information processing: perception and semantic understanding~\citep{li2025visual}.
+Our eraser search~\citep{li2016understanding,de-cao-etal-2020-decisions} experiments on LVLM's perceptual ability confirm that it consistently perceives visual features of key content, regardless of the spatial position of the key image.
+Building on this, we further analyze whether the vision encoder's semantic understanding is robust to spatial position.
+The high and stable similarity between text embeddings and visual features across different locations suggest that semantic encoding is also robust to spatial variation.
+These observations rule out the perceptual ability and vision encoder as the source of spatial bias, suggesting that the issue originates in the LLM portion of the LVLM, where the visual features are processed for multimodal reasoning.

-Based on the above observations, we hypothesize that spatial bias stems from the \textit{imbalance in cross-modal interactions}, primarily introduced by position embeddings within the LLM backbone of LVLMs.
-Current models typically adopt RoPE~\citep{su2024roformer} or related schemes, which modulate attention scores between tokens based on their relative distances in the sequence.
-While this design has proven highly effective in unimodal text modeling, it becomes problematic in multimodal contexts.
-Specifically, all image tokens should \textit{contribute equally} during cross-modal fusion with text tokens.
-The sequential distance bias inherent in RoPE disrupts this equitable interaction, leading to distorted cross-modal interaction and ultimately undermining the spatial robustness of LVLMs.

-To address this, we propose a simple yet effective \textbf{Balanced Position Assignment (BaPA)} mechanism which assigns identical positional embeddings to all image tokens.
-This modification explicitly promotes a more balanced and thorough integration of visual cues in cross-modal interactions.
-Empirical results on our probing dataset show that applying BaPA \textit{without retraining} leads to more balanced performance and remarkably higher accuracy.
-We further adapt BaPA for broader downstream tasks.
-Results on five benchmark datasets show that BaPA can enhance LVLMs across diverse multimodal benchmarks, demonstrating the effectiveness and generalizability of BaPA.
+Based on the above observations, we hypothesize that spatial bias stems from the \textit{mechanism mismatch} between the bidirectional self-attention used in vision encoders (typically ViT-based~\citep{dosovitskiy2021an} in LVLM) and the causal attention employed in LLMs.
+While vision encoders allow image tokens to exchange contextual information globally and symmetrically, the causal constraint in LLMs fundamentally disrupts this interaction pattern: earlier tokens cannot access subsequent contextual information as originally designed, thereby breaking the symmetrical global information flow.
+Consequently, during cross‑modal reasoning, the contribution of each image token becomes overly dependent on its position—manifesting as the observed spatial bias.